 Bar of the Year (presented by Mekhong, the Spirit of Thailand)

 - Manhattan (Regent Hotel Singapore)

 Probably the most coveted of all awards at The Bar Awards, the “Bar of the Year” is always hotly contested, and rightly so.
 This year sees some familiar names returning to compete, although Tippling Club has pipped Employees Only to be on the top four this time round.

 We’re only somewhat disappointed that this category is seeing the usual cocktail bar suspects; while they are all deserving, we would have loved to see a wine bar – like RVLT – or a craft beer bar – maybe The Guild – go toe to toe with the cocktail boys.

 Or maybe that’s something – for the industry – to build towards.

 There’s also a totally new category this year – “The Bar Awards Luminaries, presented by the House of Angostura” – that will honour those that have greatly contributed to the growth and development of the Singapore bar community, applicable to an individual, a number of individuals, a group and/or an initiative, with the winner announced only on the actual award day on 19 August.
 There’s no real precedent for this new award so it will be interesting to see how The Bar Awards panel approach this for the first time.

-Now we’d love to pull out our crystal ball and pick our winners for each category, but the truth is the field is wide open on all of them.
+Now we’d love to pull out our crystal ball and pick our winners for each category for The Bar Awards Singapore 2018, but the truth is the field is wide open on all of them.
 What’s more important for us is what The Bar Awards means – a barometer that measures the pulse of Singapore’s exciting, burgeoning drinking scene.